-Most of the extreme mountain biking destinations are located in the west part of the province, in or near, the Rocky Mountain region.
-There are plenty of downhill single track routes in the region - some with dirt jumps, rock drops, log rails and a very good chance of running into mud, mosquitoes and amazing scenery.
+Most of the extreme mountain biking destinations are located in or near, the Rocky Mountain region of Alberta.
+Plenty of downhill single track routes in the region - some with dirt jumps, rock drops, log rails and a very good chance of running into mud, mosquitoes and amazing scenery.

 Most of the major and mid size communities in the province of Alberta have created a network of paved, shale, dirt and/or gravel bike paths for exploring and moving around the community.
 The mountain bike paths tend to be level, easy going and are ideal for sightseeing in the community.

 Some of the major mountain biking destinations and communities in Alberta include shops with bike rentals, lessons and equipment.
 Some mountain biking communities have created mountain bike parks.

 Bike rentals are not available in all biking communities.
 If you have a mountain bike, try to bring it so to take full advantage of the mountain biking opportunities in the province of Alberta.